EionRobb/purple-mattermost/README.md

 ## V4 API note:

-V4 API implementation is Work In Progress and is not complete at this moment, in particular following does not work and/or is buggy:
+V4 API implementation is Work In Progress: in particular following does not work and/or is buggy:

-- channel joining (from room list).
-- group channel joining (from room list) crashes pidgin.
 - user list for rooms is limited to (first) 200
+- pidgin / libpurple channels list (in buddy list) is sometimes not populated (restart fixes it) .. could be libpurple2 bug ?...
 - ...